JyotiTidke26/CIFAR-10-Image-Classification-Using-ResNet50/README.md

 Classify images from the [CIFAR-10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html), which includes 10 classes ( dog, frog, horse, ship, bird, deer, automobile, airplanes, cats, trucks).
 The project demonstrates the improvement gained by transitioning from a custom CNN to a fine-tuned ResNet50-based model.

 ---
+## 💡 Why This Project?
+This project was built as part of a deep learning portfolio to demonstrate:
+- Transfer learning in real-world image classification.
+- Practical usage of ResNet50 and fine-tuning.
+---

 ## 🔑 Key Steps